HuntsmanCancerInstitute/MultiRepMacsChIPSeq/Readme.md

     Or you may completely turn off de-duplication by using the `--nodup` flag.
 Use this option if you have already marked duplicates, perhaps by using unique molecular indexes (UMIs) or barcodes (see [UMIScripts](https://github.com/HuntsmanCancerInstitute/UMIScripts),
     for example).
-Marked duplicate reads are always skipped.
+Marked duplicate reads are B<always> skipped regardless of these settings.

+    In general, random subsampling is preferred over setting an arbitrary maximum depth, which is analogous to cutting off all peaks at a certain height, effectively making all peaks the same.

 - Read filtering